emmywritescode/Adventure-Works-Cycles-Report/README.md

 **Products Report:**

 ![](products_report.png)
-- The product with the highest turnover rate was _Mountain-200 Black, 38_ which generated $4.4M in sales while _LL Road Seat/Saddle_ had the lowest turnover rate at $163.
+- _Mountain-200 Black, 38_ generated the highest sales at $4.4M while _LL Road Seat/Saddle_ had the least sales at only $163.
 - The most popular product was _AWC Logo Cap_ which sold 8.3K units while the least popular was _LL Touring Frame-Blue, 58_ which sold only 4 units.